clux/modul8/examples/Readme.md

 ### npm Example
 Showing basic npm integration with backbone and its underscore dependency.

+    app::app
+     ├──┬npm::backbone
+     │  └───npm::underscore
+     └───npm::underscore

+Note that there are two different versions of underscore present.
+As per npm priority, backbone will first look for its local copy first.
+If underscore were to be uninstalled from backbone, then the outer one would be resolved.

+This shows that multiple versions can coexist with modul8.

 ### Simple Example
 jQuery integration using arbiters for the global variable and waits for the DOM with the `jQuery()` function.
 It also contains a sample MVC application structure.
 That it funnels some data through.